John Bill Ricketts: Biography

 Ricketts began his theatrical career with the Royal Circus and Equestrian Philharmonic Academy, in London, in the 1780s.
 He emigrated from Britain, in 1792, to establish his first circus, in Philadelphia.
 There, he built “Ricketts' Art Pantheon and Amphitheatre”, a circus building, in the fall of 1792, in which he conducted a riding school.
 After training a group of Pennsylvania horses, on April 3, 1793, he gave America's first complete circus performance, which began a series of exhibitions two to three times a week.
 In 1797, Ricketts commemorated the retirement of his friend and fellow Freemason George Washington with a special performance.
-He soon performed the president's successor, John Adams.
+He soon performed for the president's successor, John Adams.
 On 5 September 1797 he established the first circus in Canada, in Montreal.

 In December 1799, three days after the death of Washington, his circus building burned down.
 Ricketts sailed to the West Indies on the schooner Sally, but the ship was intercepted by a French privateer and taken to the island of Guadeloupe.
 Eventually, Ricketts was able to recover some of his horses and property and even managed to perform some shows on Guadeloupe.
 He recovered his fortunes enough to charter a small, if unreliable, ship, intending to return to England; along the voyage, the ship sank, and all on board were lost.